-- > Statement No. 72, Fair Value Measurement and Application - Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68 - > Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans - > Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions - Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Government - > Statement No. 77, Tax Abatement Disclosures - Statement No. 78, Pensions Provided Through Certain Multiple-Employer Defined Benefit Pension Plans - > Statement No. 79, Certain External Investment Pools and Pool Participants - Statement No. 80, Blending Requirements for Certain Component Units an amendment of GASB Statement No. 14 - > Statement No. 81, Irrevocable Split-Interest Agreements - Statement No. 82, Pension Issues an amendment of GASB Statements No. 67, No. 68, and No. 73
+- > Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68 - > Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans - > Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions - > Statement No. 80, Blending Requirements for Certain Component Units an Amendment of GASB Statement No. 14 - > Statement No. 81, Irrevocable Split-Interest Agreements - > Statement No. 82, Pension Issues an Amendment of GASB Statements No. 67, No. 68, and No. 73 - > Statement No. 83, Certain Asset Retirement Obligations - > Statement No. 84, Fiduciary Activities - > Statement No. 85, Omnibus 2017 - > Statement No. 86, Certain Debt Extinguishment Issues - > Statement No. 87, Leases